 Welcome to the Grace College Art program!
-As a future professional illustrator, you will develop through the Illustration degree a strong foundation for careers that showcase your artistic style.
-The Illustration major focuses on developing your expertise in several genres, perfecting your style, and learning the fine points of self-marketing.
+As a future professional illustrator, you will develop a strong foundation for careers that showcase your artistic style through the Illustration major.
+The Illustration major focuses on developing your expertise in several genres, perfecting your style and learning the finer points of self-marketing.

-The purpose of the Illustration major is to develop your abilities to master significant illustration genres and produce images that contain a dynamic visual language that synthesizes and translates human knowledge and experiences into visual forms.
+The purpose of the Illustration major is to develop your abilities to master significant illustration genres and produce images that contain dynamic visual language that synthesizes and translates human knowledge and experiences into visual forms.

 While bringing practical, professional knowledge to the classroom, our faculty serves to encourage and challenge you to be competent in communicating visually and to develop a mature, Christ-centered worldview.

 Examples of courses in this major:

 This introductory course explores fundamentals of illustrative design and how principles and elements are utilized to address specific narrative or expressive problems.
-A survey of historical and current trends in illustration and and overview of basic business practices are examined.
+A survey of historical and current trends in illustration and an overview of basic business practices are examined.